myriade-ai/myriade/README.md

-# ADA: Accelerate Data Analysis, with AI
+# ADA: Accelerate Data Analysis

 Ada is the best AI tool to explore your data in a safe, fast & accessible way.